david-morton/Supercharger_Electronic_Boost_Control/README.md

 - Message boundaries are indicated by < and > symbols for start and end respectively
 - We cater for multiple fields by being comma delimited
 - A basic XOR checksum is used so we can discard (most) corrupt messages
+- The code caters for messages which are only partially received in a particular call to the function to read from the serial buffer

 ### Message Types
 Currently we only have a few message types supported (described from master perspective)
-- Push current readings for speed, RPM, gear and clutch pedal status
+- Request current readings for boost controller (this code base) like current pressure, valve open percentage and error status
-- Request current readings for boost pressure and valve open percentage
+- Request current readings for speed, RPM, gear and clutch pedal status from master to this boost controller
-- Request error status
+- Respond to the masters request for info from boost controller (this code base)

 ### Example Messages
 The standard message format is as below.
 The number and type of the data fields is unique to each commandId.